//‘Avoid a Wike-Like Crisis’ – Dele Momodu Warns ADC Over Rising Internal Aggression

 Spread the love

-In his statement, Momodu recounted, “I was in the room when several opposition party members gathered in Abuja last year to agree on ADC as their new platform to challenge the ruling APC.
+He emphasized the importance of maintaining order and discipline, recalling his participation in a historic meeting in Abuja last year where opposition members agreed to establish the ADC as a united opposition platform.
+“I was in the room when several opposition party members gathered in Abuja last year to agree on ADC as their new platform to challenge the ruling APC.
 I listened carefully to every speaker.
 Participation was voluntary.
 The conveners pledged that ADC would be accessible to all and uphold democratic values.
-No group or individual would be permitted to cause disorder, as witnessed in PDP, and ADC would maintain internal discipline.”
+No group or individual would be permitted to cause disorder, as witnessed in PDP, and ADC would maintain internal discipline,” he stated.

-He warned, “This is exactly why ADC must act swiftly and uphold discipline before the situation becomes irreversible.
+“This is exactly why ADC must act swiftly and uphold discipline before the situation becomes irreversible.
 This is the same pattern that allowed Nyesom Wike to grip the PDP so tightly that removing him became nearly impossible.
-ADC should be a party driven by unity, not a chaotic arena of conflict.”
+ADC should be a party driven by unity, not a chaotic arena of conflict,” Momodu cautioned, urging immediate corrective action to preserve the coalition’s founding principles.